core-wg/oscore/draft-ietf-core-object-security.md

 If Observe is implemented:

-Insert the following steps between step 3 and 4 of {{ver-res}}:
+Insert the following steps between step 2 and 3 of {{ver-res}}:

-A.  If the Observe option is present in the response, but the request was not an Observe registration, then go to 11.
+A.  If the Observe option is present in the response, but the request was not an Observe registration, then go to 9.

-B.  If an Observe option is included or the Notification number for the observation has already been initiated, but the Partial IV is not present in the response, then go to 11.
+B.  If an Observe option is included or the Notification number for the observation has already been initiated, but the Partial IV is not present in the response, then go to 9.

 C.  For Observe notifications, verify the received 'Partial IV' parameter against the corresponding Notification Number as described in {{replay-protection}}.

-Replace step 7 of {{ver-res}} with:
+Replace step 6 of {{ver-res}} with:

 D. If the response is a notification, initiate or update the corresponding Notification Number, as described in {{sequence-numbers}}.
 Otherwise, delete the attribute-value pair (Token, {Security Context, PIV}).

 An error condition occurring while processing a response in an observation does not cancel the observation.
-A client MUST NOT react to failure in step 6 by re-registering the observation immediately.
+A client MUST NOT react to failure in step 5 by re-registering the observation immediately.

 # Web Linking